aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/builtindocumentproperties/_index.md

 ```

-Sets the **F:Aspose.Words.Properties.PropertyName.ContentType** of the document.
+Sets the content type of the document.

  **Examples:**